ahitech/Skeleton/README.md

-# Skeleton
-A simple GUI program for Haiku.
-Suitable as a starting point for other programs.
+Small GUI project for Haiku, useful for creating other programs on top of it.